256dpi/dokku-haproxy/README.md

 dokku plugin:install https://github.com/256dpi/dokku-haproxy.git
 ```

+### Installation Notes
-_Note: This plugin will expose the stats interface on port 9090, its up to you to allow or block this port in your firewall._
+ * This plugin will expose the stats interface on port 9090, its up to you to allow or block this port in your firewall.
+ * This plugin requires a Dokku version of 0.4.x or higher.
+0.5.x is highly recommended.
+SEE: [Upgrading Dokku](https://github.com/dokku/dokku/blob/master/docs/upgrading.md).

 ## Usage